Freedom Train: 1975–76 American Freedom Train

-Its tour of all 48 contiguous states lasted from April 1, 1975, until December 31, 1976.
-More than 7 million Americans visited the train during its tour, while millions more stood trackside to see it go by.
+The train toured across all 48 contiguous states.
+More than 7 million Americans visited during its tour, while millions more stood trackside to see it go by.

-The tour began in Wilmington, Delaware, and headed northeast to New England, west through Pennsylvania, Ohio to Michigan, then around Lake Michigan to Illinois and Wisconsin.
+The tour began on April 1, 1975, in Wilmington, Delaware, and headed northeast to New England, west through Pennsylvania, Ohio to Michigan, then around Lake Michigan to Illinois and Wisconsin.
 From the Midwest, the tour continued westward, zigzagging across the plains to Utah and then up to the Pacific Northwest.
-From Seattle, Washington, the tour then traveled south along the Pacific coast to southern California.
-The train and crew spent Christmas 1975 in Pomona, California, decorating the locomotive with a large profile of Santa Claus on the front of the smokebox above the front coupler.
+From Seattle, Washington, the tour then traveled south along the Pacific coast to Southern California.
+The train and its crew spent Christmas in Pomona, California, No. 4449 decorated with a large profile of Santa Claus on the front of the smokebox above the front coupler.
 For 1976, the tour continued from southern California eastward through Arizona, New Mexico and Texas, then turned north to visit Kansas and Missouri before traveling through the Gulf Coast states and then north again to Pennsylvania.
-The tour continued southeast to New Jersey then south along the Atlantic coast before finally ending December 26, 1976, in Miami, Florida.
-The last visitor went through the train on December 31, 1976.
+The tour continued southeast to New Jersey, then south along the Atlantic coast before finally ending in Miami, Florida on December 26.
+The last visitor went through the train on December 31.
+By the time the tour ended, the American Freedom Train had traveled 25,833 miles (40,858 kilometers) over 21 months and stopped at 138 cities.

-In early 1977, National Museums of Canada bought 15 of the cars and used them from 1978 to 1980 on a rail tour across Canada as the Discovery Train, a mobile museum focusing on that country's history.
+In early 1977, the national museums of Canada bought 15 of the cars and used them from 1978 to 1980 on a rail tour across Canada as the Discovery Train, a mobile museum focusing on that country's history.

+2026 Freedom Train

+Reading No. 2100 was restored to service to pull the upcoming 2026 Freedom Train.
+The locomotive was renumbered as "AFT No. 250" for the United States Semiquincentennial.
+The locomotive will wear a livery identical to Reading 2101 during the 1975–1976 Freedom Train.